[This is a re-blog of a post I did back in 2010]

-Ever writer has their own unique method, style, and voice, and with this comes unique issues.
-There are certain quirks, turns of phrase, and specific cliches that they tend towards in there writing.
+Every writer has their own unique method, style, and voice, and with this comes unique issues.
+There are certain quirks, turns of phrase, and specific cliches that they tend towards in their writing.
 Recognizing these is the first step in avoiding them.
 It can be hard to figure out what they are, but having others read your writing is one way.
-Don't get so emotionally involved that you can't change up a few things, and make your writing fresh and intriguing.
+Be humble and willing to accept feedback and apply it according as you see fit.

 My suggestion is to make a list of your own personal writing cliches, make a "personal editing list", and keep it up by your writing area.
 If you know that you have certain bad habits, you can consciously keep from falling into them.